OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-04.md

 ## 1 Chronicles 4:7

-The sons of Helah were:
+The sons of Helah included:

 > Zereth, Izhar, and Ethnan.